mitchelljustin/pragmatic-lightning/index.md

 # Migrate to Mainnet

-This whole endeavour becomes much more interesting if the app can get paid with real-world money instead of test money.
+This whole endeavour becomes much more interesting if the app can get paid with real-world money instead of test coins.
 In the current state of Lightning and Bitcoin development, it still takes a decent amount of effort to get there.

 The next section breaks it down for you and makes it as easy as possible.